Jin-fo/SparkFun-SerLCD-Baudrate-Reset/README.md

 ### Direct Hardware Reset:
 > **Note:** The below methods require the LCD to be set with "Ignore RX OFF" (0x7C, 0x1A) which enable/disable the RX pin to be shorted to ground.
 See table "Notable Command".

-If the OpenLCD is stuck with an unknown baud rate, unknown I2C address, etc, there is a safety mechanism built-in.
+If the OpenLCD is still stuck with an unknown baud rate, unknown I2C address, etc, there is a safety mechanism built-in.
 First connect a black write from the GND pin of the LCD to circuit ground.
 Then connect another black wire from the RX pin to the GND pin of the LCD.
 There should now be two wires coming from GND of the LCD, one directly to connected to ground and another connected to the RX pin of the LCD.
 Now power connect the red wire to VCC pin of the LCD to power it on.

 You should see the splash screen rebooting the LCD to the default setting ending with a message: "System reset Power cycle me" and the backlight will begin to blink.
 OpenLCD is now reset to 9600 Baud with a I2C address of 0x72.
 MAKE SURE to power down OpenLCD and remove the RX/GND jumper before use.
 ![System diagram](./image/reseted.jpg)